|Back to Main Print This Page Email to a Friend|

-Granulocytes are a type of white blood cell that is made of small granules, which contain proteins.
-The types of these cells are neutrophils, eosinophils, and basophils.
+Granulocytes are a type of white blood cell that has small granules, which contain proteins.
+The specific types of granulocytes are neutrophils, eosinophils, and basophils.

-Granulocytes help the body fight bacterial infections.
-The number of granulocytes in the body goes up when there is a serious infection.
-People with lower numbers of granulocytes are more likely to get bad infections more often.
+Granulocytes, specifically neutrophils, help the body fight bacterial infections.
+The number of granulocytes in the body usually increases when there is a serious infection.
+People with a lower number of granulocytes are more likely to develop bad infections more often.

 Granulocytes are counted as part of a white blood cell differential test.

 Hall JE.
 Resistance of the body to infection.
 In: Hall JE.
 Guyton and Hall Textbook of Medical Physiology.
 12th ed.
 Philadelphia, PA: Elsevier Saunders; 2011:chap 33.

 Reviewed By: Yi-Bin Chen, MD, Leukemia/Bone Marrow Transplant Program, Massachusetts General Hospital, Boston, MA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.